Andrea Goldsmith Young Scholars Award

 Annually, at the Communication Theory Workshop, or by request at GLOBECOM or ICC.
 No more than two awards will be given per year.

 Nomination packages consist of a one page nominating statement by the individual nominating the candidate, the candidate’s curriculum vitae and up to two letters of support (each no longer than a page).
 All documents should be combined into a single pdf file.
 The nomination package can be submitted here.
-For 2022, nominations are due on July 1, 2022.
+For the 2023 award, nominations are due on December 15, 2022.
 Current CTTC Awards Committee members and CTTC leadership (chair, vice-chair and secretary) cannot be nominated.

 2022 Andrea Goldsmith Young Scholars Award: